Calculate Break-Even Analysis Point in Excel & Google Sheets

-Calculate Break Even Analysis with Goal Seek
+Calculate Break-Even Analysis with Goal Seek

 The net profit is worked out by multiplying the sales price per unit ($300 per unit x 10 units) and taking away the Fixed Expenses ($1,500) and the variable expenses ($250 per unit x 10 units).

-If we sell 10 units as shown above, we will have a loss of $1,000.
+If you sell 10 units as shown above, you have a loss of $1,000.

-We then need to set 3 values:
+2. You then need to set three values:

 Calculate Break-Even Analysis Point in Google Sheets

-Click Solve to solve the problem.
+4. Click Solve to solve the problem.